Sonnerz/project05-fullstack-django/README.md

 *   a password

-**PAGE :: Issues home page  (/issues_acc)**
+**PAGE :: Issues home page  (/acc_index)**

-The page will list the five most recent submitted issues and requested features
+The page will list the five most recent submitted issues and requested features.
+The page also lists any bugs or features the user has submitted/requested.

 **PAGE :: View all bugs  (/issues/)**

 The page will display a paginated list of all submitted issues.
-Users can filter by bug status.
+Users can filter by the status of the bug.

 **PAGE :: Submit a bug  (/issues/new/)**

 The page will allow a user to submit a bug.
 Menu options:
-*   title
+*   Title
 *   Details
 *   Image
 *   Tag